Defect-free assembly of 2D clusters of more than 100 single-atom quantum systems

 We determine the occupancy of the traps by fluorescence imaging with an integration time of $\unit{50-75}{\milli\second}$ and observe an average number of $191(17)$ trapped individual atoms.
 For each rearrangement cycle, we apply a shortest-move heuristic algorithm to calculate a sequence of atom moves to fill all vacant spots in a predefined target structure.
 Atoms are moved along the virtual grid lines connecting the sites.
 If a calculated path contains an occupied trap along the way, the obstacle atom in that trap is moved into the target trap instead, with the original reservoir atom taking its place.
 The algorithm attempts to optimize the transfer sequence by choosing the paths with the fewest obstacle atoms.
 Note that this algorithm does not necessarily find an optimal, yet time-efficient solution with future prospects to reduce the number of moves using trajectories bypassing occupied sites.
 During a rearrangement cycle, the calculated sequence of elementary rearrangement operations is carried out by the tweezer after the array depth is typically lowered by a factor of 4.
 A typical duration for a single transport is $\unit{1}{\milli\second}$.
 After the sequence, the regular array depth is reestablished and the resulting atomic positions are detected through fluorescence imaging.
 We measure an average probability for successfully transporting a single atom of \unit{75}{\%} mainly limited by imperfect reloading of the atom from the tweezer to the target trap.
 In case of defects due to imperfect transport or lifetime-related atom losses, another rearrangement cycle attempts to eliminate them.
 Furthermore, we observe a stabilizing effect for the atom lifetime due to laser cooling of the atoms during the repetitive fluorescence imaging, increasing the $1/e$ lifetime $\tau$ from a photon-scattering dominated value of $\unit{2.5}{\second}$ to a vacuum-limited value of $\unit{10}{\second}$.
 Based on this procedure, \figref[c]{setup} shows the largest defect-free atom-by-atom-assembled structures reported so far containing up to 111 atoms in various configurations.\\ \figureref[]{cum_prob} documents the benefit of multiple rearrangement cycles \cite{Endres2016,Kim2017,Kumar2018} with respect to the scalability of the cluster size.
 In \figref[a]{cum_prob}, a sequence for the assembly of a target structure of $10 \times 10$ atoms ($N=100$) is shown.
 The images depict the full series of consecutive stages of the assembly process, starting with the unsorted initial atom distribution.
-Between each image, a sequence of rearrangements is executed in order to reach defect-free filling, which is achieved after 5 cycles, taking $\unit{1.3}{\second}$ in total.
+Between each image, a sequence of rearrangements is executed in order to reach defect-free filling, which is achieved after 5 cycles, taking $\unit{1.3}{\second}$ in total. \\ In \figref[b]{cum_prob}, we show the cumulative success rates for defect-free assembly of quadratic target clusters of different sizes within a series of 15 rearrangement cycles.
+Up to a cluster size of $5 \times 5$ atoms, the cumulative success rate exceeds \unit{99}{\%}.
+For larger clusters, atom losses during transport and lifetime-related losses out of the target structure prevent complete filling in every repetition of the experiment.
+Nevertheless, even the largest clusters have a high cumulative success rate, reaching values of \unit{64}{\%} for $8 \times 8$ atoms ($N = 64$), \unit{12}{\%} for $9 \times 9$ atoms ($N = 81$), and \unit{3.1}{\%} for $10 \times 10$ atoms ($N = 100$).
+When comparing the final values of the success rates to the ones after a single rearrangement cycle, the benefit of this method becomes evident: most of the curves saturate only after more than 10 rearrangement cycles.
+The maximum filling fraction of different quadratic clusters, as shown in \figref[c]{cum_prob} in analogy to \cite{Endres2016,Barredo2016,Kumar2018}, results in \unit{88(7)}{\%} for a $10 \times 10$ atom cluster and exceeds \unit{95}{\%} for all target clusters up to $8 \times 8$ atoms.
+Multitudinous rearrangement cycles are also essential for generating a specific set of atom clusters suitable for quantum error correction and topological quantum computing \cite{Bombin2008,Fowler2012}. \figureref[d]{cum_prob} presents a gallery of defect-free clusters that represent building blocks for these implementations (see caption of \figref[]{cum_prob} for details).